 Category 2 cookies collect information about how you use the website, for instance which pages you go to most often and if you get error messages from web pages.
 These cookies don’t collect information that identifies you and all information these cookies collect is aggregated and therefore anonymous.
 It is only used to improve how the website works.
-Category 2 cookies are implemented on the lawful basis of legitimate interest as described in the GDPR, as we wish to maintain the performance integrity of our website.
+Category 2 cookies are implemented on the lawful basis of legitimate interest as described in the GDPR and the DPA18, as we wish to maintain the performance integrity of our website.
 You can directly control the collection of Performance Cookies via the Cookie Settings option in our Website’s footer area.

 6.4 Category 3: Functionality Cookies

 - email – holds customer’s email address (which is used as the login/account name); expires 2 (two) years after last visit to website.

 - OptanonAlertBoxClosed - remembers if you have closed the Cookie Preferences Alert Box.

 - OptanonConsent - records a user's consent and preferences for Cookie settings.

 - _dc_gtm_UA-40403013-1 – this cookie is associated with Google Tag Manager and remembers your decisions in regard to targeting and analytics (as described in Category 4).